sbcool01/flair_prediction_reddit_sbcool/README.md

 So RNN Model is used for prediction.

-The result are well comparable with other models for flair prediction.
+The result are well comparable with other models(not using pre-trained embedding)for flair prediction.

+Note- Using pre-trained embedding can improve accuracy but due to limited resourced cannot use it in my model.